versus-systems/rspec_guide/readme.md

 There is not much difference between these tests and the tests described under the function examples.
 Key differences are our lambdas always take an input hash and return an `Either` (`Right` or `Left`).
 An `Either` has various predicates that can be used to easily check in a spec what you have: `right?`, `success?`, `left?`, `failure?`.

 As a general strategy you should minimize the input to just what is needed for testing the component.
 It may well be that you expect other things to be in the input hash when the component is typically used, but if they have no bearing on the function you are testing, leave them out of the input.

+Since `Persist` is a higher order function we have a spec to ensure that given the expected arguments, we get a `callable` thing back (i.e. a lambda).

+We then turn our focus to actually testing the lambda, varying both the meta input to the `Persist[]` function as well as the input hash as necessary.
+Note, many of our components, especially the common components, work on a large variety of objects, usually all different models.
+So we use generic `double` most of the time, or if not persisting, the actual real model.

 Here we have a real component from our system: